Kendall Walton, "Morals in Fiction and Fictional Morality"

 a.
 The narrator can indicate that she thinks interracial marriage is wrong and the artist can describe a character who believes it is wrong

 d.
-This means that there is a truth about morality in the fictional world, beyond what artists intend
+This means that there is a truth about morality in the fictional world, beyond what artist intend

 i.
 Artist's intention does not constitute entire nature of the work (the fictional world)

-ii.
-A great example of anti-intentionalism: Where the meaning of the artwork is not a function of the author's intention.
+e.
+A great example of anti-intentionalism: Where the meaning of the artwork is not (solely) a function of the author's intention.

-iii.
-So it being fictional--that is, how things go in the story--is not the same as how the author thinks or intends them to go, or how the narrator thinks they go, at least about moral matters.
+i.
+So it being fictional--that is, how things go in the story--is not the same as how the author thinks or intends them to go, or how the narrator thinks they go, at least about moral matters

 a.
 Humor--like morality--can't be stipulated in fiction in a way radically divergent from the real world